jpcooper/betfair-exchange-hi-lo-odds/README.md

 and space relative to the number of cards left in the deck.
 As I said, the full explanation is in [prob.c](c/prob.c).
 I hope the explanation and implementation make sense, do not contain bugs and are sufficient.
-Email me if not (details at the bottom).
+Email me if not (details in profile).

 Without diving any further into the workings of this algorithm, let's instead look at its potential application towards making money on